Dallas Smith: 2013: Tippin' Point EP

 In October 2013, Smith signed with Republic Nashville and released his first American single, "Tippin' Point".
 It was written by Brian Kelley and Tyler Hubbard of Florida Georgia Line with Jaren Johnston.
 In 2013, Smith was nominated for Male Artist of the Year, Single of the Year and Album of the Year by the Canadian Country Music Association.
 Smith performed on the CCMA broadcast award ceremony, which took place on September 8, 2013.

-Smith released an extended play, Tippin' Point, on March 4, 2014 in the US and Canada.
+Smith released an extended play, Tippin' Point, on March 4, 2014, in the US and Canada.
 Three singles have been released from the EP so far.
-The title track was a top 5 single on the Canadian country radio chart and was pronounced the fastest country single to be Gold certified by Music Canada.
-Since then, the single has been certified Platinum in Canada and the "Tippin' Point" video was ranked number 1 on CMT Canada.
-In the US, the song "Tippin' Point" was ranked number 1 on Sirius XM's The Highway Hot 45 Countdown and has sold over 120,000 singles.
+The title track was a top five single on the Canadian country radio chart and was pronounced the fastest country single to be Gold certified by Music Canada.
+Since then, the single has been certified Platinum in Canada and the "Tippin' Point" video was ranked number one on CMT Canada.
+In the US, the song "Tippin' Point" was ranked number one on Sirius XM's The Highway Hot 45 Countdown and has sold over 120,000 singles.
 Smith followed up the success of the first single by releasing "Slow Rollin'" in March 2014.
-The track was a top 5 single at Canadian country radio.
+The track was a top five single at Canadian country radio.
 A third single, "A Girl Like You", was released in June 2014.

 Smith's single "Slow Rollin'" is performed by Lady Antebellum on the deluxe edition of their album 747.

 2014–2017: Lifted and Side Effects

 In 2014, Smith entered a recording studio in Nashville to record his second full-length studio album with producer Joey Moi.
 The album, Lifted, was released on November 25, 2014.
-Smith released the first single off the album, "Wastin' Gas", on October 28, 2014 followed by album's lead track "Lifted" and finally "Cheap Seats".
-"Wastin' Gas" became Smith's first #1 Canada Country hit, as well as his first charting entry on the Billboard Country Digital Songs and Country Indicator airplay charts in the United States.
+Smith released the first single off the album, "Wastin' Gas", on October 28, 2014, followed by album's lead track "Lifted" and finally "Cheap Seats".
+"Wastin' Gas" became Smith's first number one Canada Country hit, as well as his first charting entry on the Billboard Country Digital Songs and Country Indicator airplay charts in the United States.

 In 2016, Smith released his third solo album Side Effects.
 The singles released from the album included "Kids with Cars", "One Little Kiss", "Autograph", lead title track "Side Effects" and "Sky Stays This Blue".
 In September 2016, Smith also joined Keith Urban for the Canadian leg of his Ripcord World Tour.